amirkazi/Business-Applications-of-NLP-Project/README.md

 ## Content:

-#### Manifesto Text Files Folder:
-- Contains the text files (converted) which will be used for analysis.

 #### Manifesto Source Files Folder:
 - Source files for PPP, ANP, MQM and PTI were taken from: http://www.cpdi-pakistan.org/party-manifestos
 - The previous source was not used for PMLN and JI because their files in that source comprised of images instead of text.